-- (a) Merck shall have the sole right to file, prosecute, maintain and defend patent applications on Merck Information and Inventions ("Merck Other Information and Inventions"); - (b) Company shall have the sole right to file, prosecute, maintain and defend patent applications on Company Information and Inventions ("Company Other Information and Inventions"); and - (c) The Patent Committee will review proposed patent filings pertaining to Joint Other Information and Inventions.
+- (a) Merck shall have the sole right to file, prosecute, maintain and defend patent applications on Merck Information and Inventions ("Merck Other Information and Inventions"); - (b) Company shall have the sole right to file, prosecute, maintain and defend patent applications on Company Information and Inventions ("Company Other Information and Inventions"); and - The Patent Committee will review proposed patent filings pertaining to Joint Other Information and Inventions.
 A Party that believes that a patent application should be filed regarding any Joint Information and Inventions which constitute Other Information and Inventions ("Joint Other Information and Inventions") shall bring the matter to the attention of the Patent Committee and the Patent Committee shall discuss how to proceed.
 If Merck takes the lead in filing and prosecuting the application, then the Parties shall follow the general procedure described in Section 7.1.1.
-If Company takes the lead in filing and prosecuting the application regarding any Joint Information and Inventions should be filed, then the Parties will split the costs evenly or as otherwise agreed.
-If only one Party believes that a patent application regarding any Joint Information should be filed, then the Parties will split the costs evenly or as otherwise agreed.
-If only one Party believes that a patent application regarding any Joint Information regarding any Joint Information and Inventions should be filed, then that Party shall bear all costs unless the Parties agree otherwise. - 7.1.4 Patent Term Extension.
+If Company takes the lead in filing and prosecuting the application, then the Parties shall follow the general procedure described in Section 7.1.2.
+If both Parties agree that a patent application regarding any Joint Information and Inventions should be filed, then the Parties will split the costs evenly or as otherwise agreed.
+If only one Party believes that a patent application regarding any Joint Information and Inventions should be filed, then that Party shall bear all costs unless the Parties agree otherwise. - 7.1.4 Patent Term Extension.
 The Parties shall cooperate fully with each other to provide necessary information and assistance, as the other Party may reasonably request, in obtaining patent term extension or supplemental protection certificates or their equivalents in any country in the Territory where applicable to Company Patent Rights and Joint Patent Rights.
 In the event that elections with respect to obtaining such patent term extension are to be made, Merck shall have the right to make the election and Company agrees to abide by such election. - 7.1.5 Other Cooperation.
 The Parties agree to cooperate fully and provide any information and assistance that either may reasonably request for the filing, prosecution and maintenance of Company Patent Rights and Joint Patent Rights, including but not limited to the preparation and filing of any terminal disclaimers and other documents required to procure and preserve the protections under Applicable Law for all Company Patent Rights and Joint Patent Rights relevant to a Compound or Product.
 The Parties further agree to take reasonable actions to maximize the protections available under the safe harbor provisions of 35 U.S.C.
 102(c) for U.S. patents and patent applications. - 7.1.6 Filing, Prosecution and Maintenance Expenses.
 Unless stated otherwise herein, with respect to all filing, prosecution and maintenance activities under this Section 7.1, the filing and/or prosecuting Party shall be responsible for payment of all costs and expenses related to such activities. - 7.1.7 Inventor Remuneration.
 Company shall comply with all applicable country-specific inventor remuneration laws and regulations, including Article 6 of the Third Amendment of Chinese Patent Law associated with Company Patent Rights and Joint Patent Rights when inventor remuneration obligations are triggered by an employee of Company and/or its Affiliates, or a Third Party acting on behalf of Company and/or its Affiliates.

-7.2 Interference, Derivation, Opposition, Reexamination, Reissue, Supplemental Examination, Inter Partes Review and Post-Grant Review Proceedings.
+7.2 Interference, Derivation, Opposition, Reexamination, Reissue, Supplemental Examination, Inter Pa rtes Review and 1 Post-Grant Reviev Proceedings.